sixcious/url-incrementer/README.md

 - Return to Start Button (Yellow) - Convenient button to return you back to the starting URL
 - Custom URLs - Enter a list of your favorite URLs and have URLI go to them.
 Increment takes you to the next URL, Decrement takes you to the previous URL.
 Works with AUTO so you can TRULY have a custom web page slideshow, and you can loop through them... repeatedly with repeat mode!
 - Shuffle URLs - Shuffles the next URLs you'll see in random order, like shuffling a deck of cards!
 Works in Normal, AUTO, Custom URL, and Toolkit modes.
 Uses the Durstenfeld algorithm to perform the shuffling in O(n) time.
-- "My" Increment Decrement Shortcuts - 2 Extra Shortcuts that will only activate on your saved/enabled URLs.
-You can set easier 1-key shortcuts for these sites and still keep the "quick" increment / decrement keys!
-This goes back to URLI's original design in 1.0/2.0 and removes the need to have Quick Checkboxes and a less flexible "all or nothing" approach.
 - Next Prev Improvements: Adjust the next prev keywords on the Options Page
 - Download Features: 1.
 Manually select/un-select items to download by clicking the green checkboxes (applies only to the current URL you're on) 2.
 Save each URL's downloads in a separate subfolder (experimental) 3.
 New Name column in Download Preview Table
 - Error Skipping: Now works when you're on Browser Error Pages (Enhanced Mode only)
 - Help Guide: Click the ? in the Setup UI for detailed help guide on all the features
 - Internal Code Enhancements: Caching storage for faster performance
-- Front-End Enhancements: popup.html and options.html rewritten in valid HTML 5 and improved page loading speed for popup and options by replacing CSS @imports with HTML links
+- Front-End Enhancements: popup.html and options.html rewritten in valid HTML 5
+- Improved page loading speed for popup and options by replacing CSS @imports with HTML links

 # What's New in Version 5.5 (7/26/2018)
 - Removed debug statements (apologies!)